mailchimp/wordpress/readme.txt

 If your language is not listed above, feel free to create a translation.
 Here are the basic steps:

 1. Copy "mailchimp_i18n-en_US.po" to "mailchimp_i18n-LANG_COUNTRY.po" - fill in LANG and COUNTRY with whatever you use for WPLANG in wp-config.php
-2. Grab a transalation editor.
+2. Grab a translation editor.
 [POedit](http://www.poedit.net/) works for us
-3. Translate each line - if you need some context, just open up mailchimp.php and search for the line number or text
+3. Translate each line - if you need some context, open up mailchimp.php and search for the line number or text
 4. [Fork](http://help.github.com/fork-a-repo/) the [repository on github](https://github.com/crowdfavorite/wp-mailchimp)
 5. [Clone](http://help.github.com/remotes/#clone) the _develop_ branch
 6. Add the appropriately named files to the /po/ directory and edit the /readme.txt to include how you'd like to be attributed